Forensic Consulting Electrical Engineer and Expert Witness

 Supervisory Electrical Engineer for increasing the air flow through the hangar as aircraft were being painted and to allow the user better control of air flow, through the use of VFDs.
 Much of the hangar was classified as NFPA Class I, Division 1 hazardous areas.

-Lead Electrical Engineer for renovations within Southern California Edison's (SCE) HQ complex.
+Lead Electrical Engineer for renovations within Southern California Edison's (SCE) HQ complex in Rosemead, California.
 The renovations required expansion of the building's main electrical distribution system, including new k-rated transformers.
 The lighting systems were replaced with new, in accordance with California's Energy Efficiency Standards (Title 24, Part 6).

-Member of the “ALADAR” engineering inspection team.
-This team was formed by Disneyland to identify code and safety concerns in anticipation of anticipated state-mandated park inspections.
-Our team met at the park in the middle of the night, to inspect and operate the attractions.
+Member of a select engineering inspection team (“ALADAR”) formed by Disneyland management to identify and address code and safety concerns in preparation of anticipated state-mandated park inspections.

 Lead Field Electrical Engineer at The Boeing Company's 1.5M sq-ft Delta-IV Rocket manufacturing plant.
 The project included: 30 MVA service transformers, 15kV metal-clad switchgear, numerous double-ended 13.2kV-480Y/277V substations, utility tunnels, chemical process areas, welding and milling machines, paint-spray booths, an extensive network of catwalks, bridge cranes, a central plant, a waste impound facility, and a scrap collection facility with a conveyor.
 Assisted with plant power-ups and shutdowns, responded to RFIs, designed temporary power systems, and inspected installations throughout the expansive site.